omerxx/docker-basics/README.md

-# Developing on and with Docker @Spot.IM
+# Developing on and with Docker

 ![docker](https://docker-curriculum.com/images/logo.png)